 There is a myth out there that orchids are very fragile and hard to grow.
 Although orchids do require some unique growing mediums and require special watering and humidity levels, most of these are not out of the realm of the average plant lover and homeowner to keep orchids alive and well in their homes.
 There is a reason that orchids are generally some of the most popular blooming plants for indoor use.

 Growing orchids in your home or office is not something that necessarily requires creating a special room for them, either.
 Although, if you want to do such a thing you can, it is not necessary.
 There are plenty of species of orchid that can grow inside the average family home or even an office without those special needs.
-Nearly all species of orchid are famous for their colorful flowers and blooms and can be used to enhance the appearance of an interior space.
+Nearly all species of orchids are famous for their colorful flowers and blooms and can be used to enhance the appearance of an interior space.

 What orchids live in the rainforest?